 The 2011 Indian census [11] revealed that there were 164.5 million children aged 0-6 years, with a proportion of them marginalized, unreachable and unaccounted for, in terms of benefitting from all the services that promote ECD.
 The status and trend of indicators related to health and nutritional status of Indian children under the age of 5 years can be compared with other countries using statistics obtained from the National surveys including National Family Health Surveys and Comprehensive National Nutrition Survey (CNNS).
-As in other LMICs, the challenge arises when it comes to assessing the status of the remaining components of NCECD, as data on safety and security, responsive parenting and opportunities for early learning are not easily available.
+As in other LMICs, the challenge arises when it comes to assessing the status of the remaining components of NCECD, as data on safety and security, responsive parenting and oppor-tunities for early learning are not easily available.

 To address these lacunae, the 'Countdown to 2030' initiative has outlined several indicators that can be used by a country for global comparison, provided local data is available [12].
 Table I depicts the developmental profile of ECD related indicators for 2020.
 The Sustainable Developmental Goal indicator 4.2.1 (proportion of children aged 24-59 months who are developmentally on track in health, learning and psychosocial well-being, by sex) [13] does not reflect the status of the first three years.
-Population-based global indicators like the Caregiver-Reported Early Development Index (CREDI) [14] and Early Child Development Index [15] are in the process of being developed and validated for children in this age group, but are currently difficult to ascertain in most LMIC.
+Population-based global indicators like the Caregiver-Reported Early Development Index (CREDI) [14] and Early Child Development Index [15] are in the process of being developed and validated for children in this age group, but are currently difficult to ascertain in most LMICS.
 Till then, the most common indicator that is used to assess children at risk of poor development in young children is the 'Composite Index' (CI), which is based on the prevalence of stunting and poverty, as per the World Bank poverty rates [16,17].
-Countries are color coded based on the CI, with a higher index indicating lower performance [18]; pink for CI \leq 33%, orange for CI 34 - 66% and red for CI \geq 67%.
-Though the CI of India has decreased progressively over the years (from 72 in 2005 to 45 in 2015), it is still evident from Table I that urgent escalating action and investment is needed to promote, support and sustain ECD in India by all stakeholders, and that too on a war-footing.
+Countries are color coded based on the CI-pink, \leq 33%; orange, 34-66%, and red, \geq 67%, with a higher index indicating lower performance [18]; Though the CI of India has decreased progressively over the years (from 72 in 2005 to 45 in 2015), it is still evident from Table I that urgent escalating action and investment is needed to promote, support and sustain ECD in India by all stakeholders, and that too on a war-footing.